 - Simmer the bones for as long as possible (minimum 1 hour).
 The longer you simmer the chicken, the more flavor you will extract.
 Remember to watch the liquid levels so that not a lot of evaporation occurs

 - Pour the broth back into the pot.
-When the bones in the strainer have cooled enough to touch, (see notes), then begin to remove the meat from the bones and cartilage.
+When the bones in the strainer have cooled enough to touch, (see notes), begin to remove the meat from the bones and cartilage.
 Discard the bones and cartilage.

 - Add the thyme and the pasta.
 Cook for 6 - 7 minutes or according to the package directions.